gavinshelley3/node-express-react-todo/tutorials/2-Front-End.md

 it uses local data and doesn't talk to the back end.
 We'll be modifying it so that it uses the back end to store data.

-Navigate to the front end directory in your browser to see the site.
+Check out the repo and navigate to the front end directory in your browser to see the site.
 Add some items, make sure all the functionality works.
 Refresh the screen and notice that any new items you added are gone, since they are stored in the front end.